This article describes how to prepare your WordPress website for an upcoming version release.

-Before you make any updates to your WordPress site, Dreamhost recommends backing up your WordPress installation.
-The following describes how to back up your site for either a One-Click Install or DreamPress.
+Before you make any updates to your WordPress site, DreamHost recommends backing up your WordPress installation.
+The steps are different depending on if your site was installed using the DreamHost WordPress installer or DreamPress.

 - Install a WordPress backup plugin (easiest)